stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 curl -XPOST "https://stacks-node-api.blockstack.org/extended/v1/faucets/stx?address=<stx_address>" | json_pp
 ```

 The response includes a `txId` property.
-This is the transaction that was initiated to transfer funds to your Stacks address.
+This is the transaction that transfers funds to your Stacks address.

 ```json
 {